ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Tunneled IP packets can have Differentiated Services Code Points (DSCP) {{!DSCP=RFC2474}} set in the traffic class IP header field to request a particular per-hop behavior.
-If a client or IP proxy handling an IP proxying request is configured as part of a Differentiated Services domain, it MAY implement traffic differentiation.
+If a client or IP proxy is configured as part of a Differentiated Services domain, it MAY implement traffic differentiation based on these markings.
 However, the use of HTTP can limit the possibilities for differentiated treatment of the tunneled IP packets on the path between the IP proxying endpoints.